nahidtopalovic/library_api/README.md

 ## To run this repository locally
 Download the source code and extract its contecnts or clone the repository.

-1. Through your terminal select the downloaded or cloned repository.
+1. In your terminal select the downloaded or cloned repository.

 2. ``
-npm install
+$ npm install
 ``
 to install missing depdencies.

 3. ``
-npm start
+$ npm start
 ``
 to start the application.